akshat1602/Stayora/README.md

 # Stayora

 Stayora is a full-stack Airbnb-inspired rental listing web application built with Node.js, Express.js, MongoDB Atlas, EJS, Passport.js, Mapbox, Cloudinary, and Bootstrap.
 It allows users to discover stays, search and filter listings, save favorites to a wishlist, book available dates, leave reviews, and manage their own property listings.
-A strong project README should clearly explain what the project does, highlight its main features, provide a live demo, and include copy-paste-ready setup steps.[1][2][3]
+A strong project README should clearly explain what the project does, highlight its main features, provide a live demo, and include copy-paste-ready setup steps.

 ## Live Demo